Ask any random person what she wants out of life, and included in the answer is to be happy.

 3. 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Actually Works–A True Story by Dan Harris

 10% Happier is a book on how effective meditation can increase your happiness.
 The author, Dan Harris, had a panic attack on TV – on Good Morning America, actually.
 Since that moment, he’s been determined to spread the good news that he’s found through his meditation work.
 Harris claims that meditation isn’t weird and it’s not just for hippies.
-Meditation is useful and very practical to use in your everyday life — even if you’re very busy (perhaps especially if you’re buys).
+Meditation is useful and very practical to use in your everyday life — even if you’re very busy (perhaps especially if you’re busy).
 Meditation increases your calm and can help you become 10% happier from the inside out.
 Harris calls himself a “normal, suit and tie guy” who wants to make meditation more normal for everyone else.
 Meditation is the medicine that works for increasing happiness.

 Dan Harris talks about 10% Happier in a his Google Talk.

 4. The Art of Happiness: A Handbook for Living by His Holiness the Dalai Lama and Dr. Howard C. Cutler